khisareuben/Django-CRM/README.md

 - Forms
 ---
 I didn't want to engage in a big project which could overwhelm me and yet i don't know the important aspects of django, so i chose this project inorder to learn more about Django

+**CRM** stands for **Customer Relationship Management**.
+Think of it like a magic notebook where businesses keep track of their customers and all the important details about them.